Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Transfer_Learning/2020-06-22-Improving_Language_Understanding_by_Generative_Pre-Training.md

 ---

-This is a brief summary of paper for me to study and organize it, [Improving Language Understanding by Generative Pre-Training.
-Radford et al. 2018](https://paperswithcode.com/paper/improving-language-understanding-by) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Improving Language Understanding by Generative Pre-Training (Radford et al., 2018)](https://paperswithcode.com/paper/improving-language-understanding-by) I read and studied.
 {% include MathJax.html %}

 This paper focus on transfer learning with generative pre-training.